habibakhamidova/exoplanet-ml-project/README.md

 - Small dataset (20 targets)
 - Only two features used (depth and duration)
 - No confirmed false positives (e.g., eclipsing binaries)
 - Duration estimation is approximate

+## Files
+- notebook.ipynb -> full pipeline

 ## How to run